Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Massachusetts Home Heating Fuel Comparison

-Families have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in Massachusetts, used by 1,473,396 or 52% of residents.
-The 2nd most popular primary heating fuel for Massachusetts homeowners is Electricity, used by 610,876 homes (22%).
-The other homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).
+Homes have a host of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Massachusetts, used by 1,473,396 or 52% of homeowners.
+The next most popular primary heating fuel for Massachusetts families is Electricity, used by 610,876 homes (22%).
+The remaining homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).

 Heating Oil (Fuel Oil) Use in Massachusetts